« Murder, He Wrote, Directed and Starred In | Main | Raise the Stakes Through the Hearts »

 YOUTH IN REVOLT

 Opens on Jan.
 8 in the United States and on Feb.
-5 in the United Kingdom.
+5 in Britain.

 WITH: Michael Cera (Nick Twisp and François), Portia Doubleday (Sheeni Saunders), Jean Smart (Estelle Twisp), Zach Galifianakis (Jerry), Steve Buscemi (George Twisp), Fred Willard (Mr. Ferguson), Ray Liotta (Lance Wescott), Justin Long (Paul Saunders), Mary Kay Place (Mrs. Saunders), M. Emmet Walsh (Mr. Saunders) and Jonathan Bradford Wright (Trent).